kapil93/kapil93.github.io/_projects/2016-11-12-navigation.markdown

 Also one of our prime concerns remains the battery efficiency as the watch has even limited resources than a smartphone.

-As the watch does not have Wi-Fi, it gets internet from the phone via Bluetooth Classic.
+As the watch does not have Wi-Fi, it gets internet from the phone via Bluetooth Classic which takes a toll on the battery.
 So hitting the directions API was kept to a minimum, just one time in best case scenario.

 GPS data from the phone was sent to the watch via BLE which consumes much less battery but has a relatively low bandwidth as compared to Bluetooth Classic.